htc4/MeriH/README.md

 ![page 5](https://github.com/htc4/MeriH/assets/159127762/a55783fc-c4f0-4340-9599-1dbc18438f1a)

 ### Description
-The last page tells about us, there are pictures of our work and brief information.
+The last page tells About Us, there are pictures of our work and brief information.
 At the bottom is our phone number, our email and our address.